Heun Functions and Some of Their Applications in Physics: Some Examples of the Heun equation in Physical Applications

 which separates into two equations

-$a,k,h$ are constants given in \cite{Morse3}.
 The solutions to these two equations can be represented as Mathieu and modified Mathieu functions.

-If we combine different inverse powers of $r$, starting from first up to the fourth, or if we combine the quadratic potentials with inverse even powers of two, four and six, we see that the solution of the Schrodinger equation involves Heun functions \cite{bonorino}.
-Solution of the Schr\" {o}dinger equation to symmetric double Morse potentials, like $ V ( x) = {{B^2}\over{4}} sinh2 x - (s+ {{1}\over{2}}) B cosh x $ , where $s= (0,1/2, 1, …)$ \cite{bonorino1}, also needs these functions.
-Similar problems are treated in references \cite{bonorino4,bonorino2,bonorino3}.
+If we combine different inverse powers of r, starting from first up to the fourth, or if we combine the quadratic potentials with inverse even powers of two, four and six, we see that the solution of the Schrodinger equation involves Heun functions \cite{bonorino4}.
+Solution to symmetric double Morse potentials also needs these functions, like $ V ( x) = B^2 /4 sinh2 x - (s+ 1/2) B cosh x $ where $s= (0,1/2, 1,...)$ \cite{bonorino4}.
+Similar problems are treated in references \cite{bonorino1}, \cite{bonorino2} and \cite{bonorino3}

 o In atomic physics further problems such as separated double wells, Stark effect, hydrogen molecule ion use these functions.
-Physics problems which end up in these equations are given in the book by S.Y.
+Physics problems which end up with these equations are given in the book by S.Y.
 Slavyanov and S. Lay \cite{Slavyanov}.
 Here we see that even the Stark effect, hydrogen atom in the presence of an external electric field, gives rise to this equation.
-As described in page 166 of Slavyanov's book, cited above (original reference is Epstein \cite{Epstein}, also treated by S.Yu Slavyanov \cite{Slav1}), when all the relevant constants, namely Planck constant over $ 2 \pi $, electron mass and electron charge are set to unity, the Schrodinger equation for the hydrogen atom in a constant electric field of magnitude $F$ in the $ z $ direction is given by
+As described in page 166 of Slavyanov's book, cited above ( original reference is Epstein \cite{Epstein}, also treated by S.Yu Slavyanov \cite{Slav1}), when all the relevant constants, namely Planck constant over $ 2 \pi $, electron mass and electron charge are set to unity, the Schrodinger equation for the hydrogen atom in a constant electric field of magnitude $F$ in the $ z $ direction is given by